iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via PPM Part IV.md

 **Proof for ([4])**

-Using the relations of the iterates as defined by the execution of the algorithm, it has
+Using the relations of the iterates as defined by the algorithm, it has

 $$
 \begin{aligned}